1. Get your TUM Student Card

 If you need a Confirmation of Stay, please contact your supervisor directly.

-With the TUM Student Card, all students receive a time-limited basic ticket for the public transportation system in the greater Munich area (MVV) and can use the entire public transportation area (MVV) free of charge from 6.00 pm to 6.00 am and during the weekends and public holidays with their TUM Student Card.
-From May 1, 2023, the low-cost "Deutschlandticket" will be available for subscription of € 49.00 per month which includes all local and long-distance public transportation within Germany.
+As of winter semester 2023/24, enrolled students in Bavaria can purchase a reduced "Deutschlandticket" by subscription of € 29.00 per month which includes all local and long-distance public transportation within Germany.
 This must be ordered in the subscription no later than the 25th of the month for the following month and is automatically renewed for the following month.
 Notice of termination must be given no later than the 10th of the month for cancellation for the following month.